 • Experience the various task and interpersonal issues that occur when people undertake a project requiring joint problem-solving and decision-making.

 Deir el-Medina is a fun and unique way to emphasise the importance of teamwork and team roles.
 This game is an excellent standalone activity, or can be played as part of a team-building training programme.
-The kit contains 3 decks of 26 game cards each.
-Each deck of game cards trains one team of 4-8 participants.

 |Attribute name||Attribute value|

 |OBJECTIVE||To improve teamwork and define team member roles|

 |AUTHOR||HRDQ Research & Development Team|